marcusbianchi/recipeservice/README.md

 # PhaseAPI

 API to Manage Phases on Lorien.
 Used to create, update, read and delete Phases.
-Also responsible for managing its products and Parameters
+Also responsible for managing its products and Parameters.
+Default Port: 5002.

 ## Phase Product Data Format